State-Mafia Pact: Attacks

 On 19 July, with an attack in via D'Amelio, in Palermo, Paolo Borsellino was killed.
 The attack was claimed again with the tag "Falange Armata".
 According to the prosecutor Nino di Matteo, the murder of Borsellino was executed in order to "protect the negotiation from the danger that judge Borsellino, become aware about it, revealed it and denounced publicly its existence, and so compromise irreversibly the desired result".
 From the place of the massacre Borsellino's red notebook, in which the magistrate annotated all his investigative intuitions and never separated from it, was not found.
 After the via D'Amelio bombing, the decree "Scotti-Martelli" was converted in law and over 100 particularly dangerous mafiosi inmates were transferred to Asinara prison and Pianosa prison, where they were submitted to the 41-bis regime that was applied even to other 400 mafiosi inmates.

 On 20 July, one day after the attack in via D'Amelio, the public prosecutor's office in Palermo files the archiving request of the investigation defined "Mafia e Appalti" ("Mafia and Tenders"), on which both Giovanni Falcone and later Paolo Borsellino worked with great interest.
 The archiving decree was issued on 14 August 1992.

 On 22 July Colonel Mori met lawyer Fernanda Contri (general secretary at Palazzo Chigi) in order that she referred to the prime minister Giuliano Amato about the occurred contacts with Ciancimino.

 On 10 August a set of measure against mafia was definitively approved: 7000 soldiers were sent in Sicily and over 100 mafiosi bosses were transferred to Asinara penitentiary.

-In September, Riina said to Brusca that the negotiation was interrupted and so that it was necessary another "colpettino" (literally "a little pat"): for this Riina appointed Brusca to prepare an assassination attempt against the judge Piero Grasso, but the attack did not work for technical problems.
-In the same time, Colonel Mori met deputy Luciano Violante (then president of Antimafia Commission) to support a secret summit with Ciancimino in order to discuss about political problems, but the summit was rejected by Violante.
+In September, Riina told Brusca that the negotiation was interrupted and that another "colpettino" (literally "a little pat") was necessary: for this, Riina appointed Brusca to prepare an assassination attempt against the judge Piero Grasso, but the attack did not work because of technical problems.
+In the same time, Colonel Mori met deputy Luciano Violante (then president of the Antimafia Commission) to support a secret summit with Ciancimino to discuss political problems, but the summit was rejected by Violante.

 Between October and November, Giovanni Brusca and Antonino Gioè ordered to collocate an artillery bullet into Giardino di Boboli in Florence in order to create social alarm and fear and so to resume the negotiation with Marshal Tempesta: however the bullet was found only at a later time.
 In the same time Carabinieri General Francesco Delfino anticipated to minister Martelli that Riina would be individated and arrested within December; on 12 December minister Mancino affirmed during a meeting in Palermo that Riina was going to be arrested, and in the same month Colonel Mori consigned a map of Palermo to Ciancimino in order that he indicated Riina's hideout, but on 19 December Ciancimino was arrested by police before he could give back the maps.